 Meals on Wheels

-Run by the Council on Aging, Meals on Wheels provides seniors with food in exchange for a small monetary donation, although no one is turned away for their inability to pay.
-For more information about meal delivery, call 707-525-0143.
-Meals on Wheels also is distributing meal packs at nine pick-up locations throughout Sonoma County for residents ages 60 and older.
-The suggested donation is $20 per pack, and residents must register the day before by 10 a.m. to receive the meals.
+Run by the Council on Aging, Meals on Wheels delivers meals to seniors’ homes for a small monetary contribution, although no one is turned away for their inability to pay.
+The Council on Aging also distributes meal pack to seniors at several distribution sites.
+Residents ages 60 and older must register by 10 a.m. the day before they pick up the meals.
+The suggested contribution is $4 per meal.
 For more information, call 707-525-0143 ext.
 013.

-Corazón Healdsburg (1557 Healdsburg Ave., Healdsburg) is offering a drive-thru service for Healdsburg residents to receive free groceries and takeout meals on Tuesdays from 10 a.m. to noon.
+Corazón Healdsburg (1557 Healdsburg Ave., Healdsburg) is offering a drive-thru service for Healdsburg residents to receive free food on Tuesdays from 10 a.m. to noon.
 Residents do not need to show ID but will be asked to give their name and address.
 For more information, visit the organization's Facebook page.

 Catholic Charities of the Diocese of Santa Rosa is continuing its free food distribution programs for anyone who needs help feeding their family throughout the pandemic.
-Go here for a list of days, times and locations.
+Go to srcharities.org/get-help/ for a list of days, times and locations.
 Call 707-528-8712 or go here for additional information.

-Salvation Army is providing free food to any resident in need Monday-Thursday from 10 a.m. to noon during the pandemic, said Santa Rosa Salvation Army Capt.
-Rio Ray.
+Salvation Army is providing free food to any resident in need Monday-Thursday from 10 a.m. to noon during the pandemic.
 To receive food, go to the parking lot of the Corps Community Center (93 Stony Circle, Santa Rosa) with a valid ID.
 Families are limited to picking up groceries once per week.
 For more information, call 707-542-0981.

 Windsor Service Alliance Food Pantry

-The Windsor Service Alliance Food Pantry (8987 Windsor Road, Windsor) is doling out free fresh produce and packaged groceries to Windsor residents on Fridays from 2-5 p.m.
-Go here or call 707-838-6947 for more information.
+The Windsor Service Alliance Food Pantry (8987 Windsor Road, Windsor) is doling out free fresh produce and packaged groceries to Windsor residents in two separate drive-thru services.
+Food distribution for residents age 55 and older is from 2-4 p.m.
+Sundays, and residents who are younger than 55 may pick up food Saturdays from 11 a.m.-2 p.m.
+Visit wsapantry.com or call 707-838-6947 for more information.

 Healdsburg Food Pantry

-Healdsburg Food Pantry (1505 Healdsburg Ave., Healdsburg) is providing Healdsburg and Geyserville residents with free groceries on Tuesdays and Fridays from 3-4:30 p.m. and on Wednesdays from 3-5:30 p.m.
+Healdsburg Food Pantry (1505 Healdsburg Ave., Healdsburg) is providing Healdsburg and Geyserville residents with free groceries on Tuesdays and Fridays from 3-4:30 p.m. and on Wednesdays from 3-5 p.m.
 Free meals also are offered Sundays at 4 p.m. at St. Paul’s Episcopal Church (209 W. Matheson St., Healdsburg).
-Go here for more information.
+Go to healdsburgfoodpantry.org for more information.